Les Crane: Marriages

 Crane was married five times.
-The 1964 Look magazine profile includes a photograph of him with his wife Eve, maiden name King, on the lawn of their home in Oyster Bay, Long Island.
-The text of the article says he is helping raise her three children from her previous marriage that had ended in divorce.
+The 1964 Look magazine profile includes a photograph of him with his second wife Eve (née Ford).
+The text of the article says he was helping raise the younger two of her three children from her previous marriage that had ended in divorce.
+Her oldest child was at boarding school in Oregon.
+Look photographer Bob Sandberg captured the two younger children watching their mother and Crane play the game of Go on the lawn of their home in Oyster Bay, Long Island.